Frazmatic/can-of-books-backend/README.md

 ## Change Log

+1640 25JUL2022: /books endpoint interfaces with deployed database, supports queries

 ## Estimates

-Feature:
+Feature: 2.
+Storage: As a user, I'd like to view the list of books, so that whenever I visit the page, I can see the a full list of best books.

-Duration Estimate:
+Duration Estimate: 2 hours

-Start:
+Start: 1540 hrs

-Finish:
+Finish: 1640 hrs

-Actual Duration:
+Actual Duration: 1 hr

 ---